December to March

 Skiers new to off-piste routes will be able to concentrate on understanding their new experience with support from the pros on terrain suited to beginners in the backcountry.
 Whether you’re in Upper Hunter Creek Valley, Maroon Creek or Government Trail Corridor, enjoy a fun day of safe skiing in Aspen.

 A Customized Day of Private Guided Backcountry Skiing

-Whether you want to chase powder in Ashcroft, the Castle Creek Valley, or Green Mountain, this is the perfect opportunity to discover the backcountry in Aspen — especially without the crowds and expensive resort lift tickets.
-This is a custom-made program that your guide will structure to your touring objectives and skill level.
+Whether you want to chase powder in Ashcroft, the Castle Creek Valley, or Green Mountain, this is the perfect opportunity to discover Aspen backcountry skiing — especially without the crowds and expensive resort lift tickets.
+This is a custom-made program structured to your touring objectives and skill level.

 Things you need to know

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.